chilcutt/files/docs/resume.md

 ### Software Engineering Intern

-- Contributed to the creation of the Spectrum Intelligence feature of the Cisco Wireless Control System Application including development in Java, Flex, and Javascript.
+- Contributed to the creation of the Spectrum Intelligence feature of the Cisco Wireless Control System Application including development in Java, Flex, and JavaScript.
 - Created and maintained end-to-end Unified Wireless Architecture test bench for team development tests.
 - Development tasks included feature scoping, code creation, documentation, architecture integration and usability testing.